tynason/orbitboy/readme.txt

 The peaks in the Fourier spectrum look self-similar; but this is just what you would expect.
 Of course it must be so, since the dynamics of the orbit itself is self-similar.

+There is a bug somewhere in the windowing part that causes the window to shrink vertically with each new (p,q).
 _______________________________________

 Notes on params: